-(4 credit, 3 lecture, 2 lab) [Minimum reading score of 82 on COMPASS or ENGL051; minimum writing score of 70 on COMPASS or ENGL071; minimum math score of 36 on COMPASS Pre-algebra MATH075]
+(4 credit, 3 lecture, 2 lab) [Minimum reading score of 82 on COMPASS or ENGL051; minimum writing score of 70 on COMPASS or ENGL071; minimum math score of 36 on COMPASS Prealgebra or MATH075]\ and classification, characteristics of major kingdoms and phyla, animal behavior, ecology, conservation biology, geology, and astronomy.

-This course, occurring primarily in the field, is a hands-on introduction to nature study.
-Students learn the natural history of many species indigenous to Michigan and the United States as well as the biological processes shaping the natural world.
-Field trips, both on campus and around the state, focus on identification of local flora and fauna.
-Topics covered in lecture include taxonomy and classification, characteristics of major kingdoms and phyla, animal behavior, ecology, conservation biology, geology and astronomy.
 Students prepare several specimen collections and develop a class field guide.
 Students should be prepared for mild physical exertion in the field, during both good and bad weather conditions.
 Participation in a weekend camping trip is required.
-Upon completion of this course, students will have developed the skills necessary to understand, explore and appreciate the natural world around them.

-OFFERED: summer and fall semesters
+Upon completion of this course students will have developed the skills necessary to understand, explore and appreciate the natural world around them.
+OFFERED: summer semesters